Bharti Airtel: Sponsorship

-On 9 May 2009, Airtel signed a major deal with Manchester United.
+On 9 May 2009, Airtel signed a major deal with Manchester United FC.
 As a result of the deal, Airtel had the rights to broadcast the matches played by the team to its customers.

 Bharti Airtel signed a five-year deal with ESPN Star Sports to become the title sponsor of the Champions League Twenty20 cricket tournament.

 Airtel also signed a deal to be the title sponsor of the Formula One Indian Grand Prix.

 Airtel sponsored the 2018–21 FIA GT World Cup.

 Airtel signed a deal to be the title sponsor of the I-League for 2013–14 I-League.

-Airtel is also the main sponsor of Airtel Super Singer and Airtel Super Singer Junior since 2006, which are currently broadcast on Vijay TV.
+Airtel is also the main sponsor of Airtel Super Singer and Airtel Super Singer Junior since 2006, which are currently broadcast on Star Vijay.

 Signature tune

 The signature tune of Airtel is composed by Indian musician A. R. Rahman.
 The tune became hugely popular and is the world's most downloaded mobile music, with over 150 million downloads.
 Rahman along with Anu Malik re-used the same tune in a 2004 Kannada movie Love.
 A new version of the song was released on 18 November 2010, as part of the rebranding of the company.
 This version was also composed by Rahman.